-This online CPE seminar, presented by note author and tax educator, J. Patrick Garverick CPA, CFA will help participants understand the complications involved in offsetting income by applying losses from activities described as “passive.”
-He is an outstanding speaker and presenter, will provide straightforward explanations and helpful tips on this important topic, so clients can be advised with confidence.
-All tax professionals, tax preparers, accountants, attorneys, financial and estate planners who advise clients on critical tax, estate planning, and wealth management matters will benefit from this practice-oriented seminar.
-Time will be provided to ask questions directly to Mr. Siegel via email during the program.
+This Online CPE/CE tax Webinar, presented by note author and tax educator, J. Patrick Garverick CPA, CFA will help participants understand the complications involved in offsetting income by applying losses from activities described as “passive.”
+He is an outstanding speaker and presenter and will provide straightforward explanations and helpful tips on this important topic, so clients can be advised with confidence.
+All tax professionals, tax preparers, accountants, attorneys, and financial and estate planners who advise clients on critical tax, estate planning, and wealth management matters will benefit from this practice-oriented seminar.

 Each attendee will receive the most comprehensive passive activity reference manual with numerous practice aids and real-world examples.

 This online CPE/CE Tax course covers the following key topics:

 - Detailed coverage of the passive activity rules under IRC §469 (and related regulations)

 - How the 3.8% net investment income tax under §1411 applies to passive activities and what is a trade or business rental is under §162